PhilpSimmons/PhilpSimmons.github.io/_posts/2018-01-20-Some-Thoughts-on-the-Future-of-I:O-Psychology.md

  Many of these applicants are, as Friedman put it <q>interest in applying AI to everything</q>.
 What caught my eye this year was the number of applicants funded by Y Combinator who are providing ML and AI based services that may directly impact the role of an I/O Psychologist (about 12% of the 82 companies total that received funding).
 Tech companies see the demand to solve business issues and have the talent to improve HR data systems but will the I/O community be pleased with their approach to solving workplace issues?
 Will we be pleased the tools they develop and when we are inevitably forced to use?

+**Just a note!** Clearly this is not an academic post.
+This is for a few reasons: I want this blog to reach a wide audience, I didn't want to do real work today, and really do think this is a topic worth discussing.
+I appreciate feedback.
+Send me an email or write in the comments below.
+Future posts will focus more on [programming, analysis tutorials, and maybe more of my stupid thoughts](#).
+Thanks.
+{: .notice--info}

 [link1]: http://www.siop.org/tip/july16/crash.aspx